wp-plugins/arconix-shortcodes/readme.txt

 == Changelog ==

 = 0.9.2 =
-* Load the javascript only a shortcode requires it
+* Load the javascript only if a shortcode requires it
 * Fix a typo in the four_fiths column

 = 0.9.1 =